 La Grange is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, La Grange is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in La Grange who work in sales jobs (18.75%), teaching (10.98%), and office and administrative support (9.56%).
+Overall, La Grange is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in La Grange who work in sales jobs (16.55%), office and administrative support (10.87%), and healthcare suport services (8.59%).

 La Grange is an extremely ethnically-diverse town.
 The people who call La Grange home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Grange residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in La Grange include Portuguese, German, Irish, and French .
+Important ancestries of people in La Grange include Irish, English, German, and French .

 The most common language spoken in La Grange is English.
 Other important languages spoken here include Greek and African languages.